The science of space rocks

-We spoke to Dr Crowther about meteorites, Antarctic expeditions and the threat to Earth from asteroids.
+We spoke to her about meteorites, Antarctic expeditions and the threat to Earth from asteroids.

 Find out more about Dr Crowther and her colleagues' work at www.earthandsolarsystem.wordpress.com.